Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 array([], shape=(2, 1, 0), dtype=float64)
 ```

-Furthermore, a composition of operations that make sense for size 0
+Furthermore, a composition of operations that make sense for size-0
-arrays, will also make sense for a size 0 dimension.
+arrays, will also make sense for a size-0 dimension.
 So a larger operation
 can have a meaningful result as well.
 For example, TODO

-Supporting size 0 arrays isn't just about being as general as possible.
+Supporting size-0 arrays isn't just about being as general as possible.
 They
 very often come about naturally.
 As noted above, there are two primary ways
-you might naturally come across a size 0 array (aside from creating one
+you might naturally come across a size-0 array (aside from creating one
 manually using an array constructor like `np.empty()`), an [out-of-bounds
 slice](empty-slice) or a [boolean mask](boolean-array-indices) that is all
 `False`.
-In both cases, the point is that **a size 0 array is the result of an
+In both cases, the point is that **a size-0 array is the result of an
 edge case of a general index formula**.

 For example, suppose we want to write a function to trim the first `k` elements from a